GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    head selections now include inward-pointing arrows.
 Custom symbols may now simply be a preexisting EPS figure.
 Many of these enhancements are also available in :doc:`psxyz`.

+*  The spotter supplement now comes with the latest rotation files from EarthByte, U. of Sydney.

 The API
 -------